 5. Keep Only As Much Food As You Need in the House

 What I’ve found is it is a lot easier to meet your grocery budget if you are watching what you purchases and only buying what you need.

 It’s a lot easier to keep overeating under control when you don’t have extra food you can just reach.
-Overeating can no only eat away at your health but also your pocket book because you are needing to replace that food in your home.
+Overeating can not only eat away at your health but also your pocketbook because you are needing to replace that food in your home.

 6. Grow Your Own Produce

 This coming spring and summer I am looking into building my own garden in our backyard.
 The reason?
-Seeds are cheaper than full grown produce!
+Seeds are cheaper than full-grown produce!

 You can grow things like tomatoes and lettuce for sandwiches and salads, kale for smoothies, zucchini to make some delicious zucchini pasta or bread, and a number of other things.

 7. Use Up the Food You Already Have

-Something I do toward the end of the month especially is do a special type of meal plan.
-We are a little bit stricter on how exactly we meal plan.
+At the end of the month, I am a little bit stricter on how exactly we meal plan.
 While we tend to meal plan for what we have a taste for even if we have to buy ingredients, the last week of the month we try really hard to use up the food we already have.

 AllRecipes.com has a neat search bar where you can search by ingredient and it will give you a bunch of recipes that require that ingredient.
-Pretty neat!
+Check it out!